Kingxukai/linux/Documentation/doc-guide/sphinx.rst

 Sphinx Build
 ============

-The usual way to generate the documentation is to run ``make htmldocs`` or ``make pdfdocs``.
-There are also other formats available: see the documentation section of ``make help``.
+The usual way to generate the woke documentation is to run ``make htmldocs`` or ``make pdfdocs``.
+There are also other formats available: see the woke documentation section of ``make help``.
 The generated documentation is placed in format-specific subdirectories under ``Documentation/output``.